Any recipe will taste absolutely delicious with Mixed Herbs!

 Basil

-You’ll have a blast making mixed herbs with basil.
+Have a blast using mixed herbs with some basil!

-This is a green herb that’s sweet and peppery in taste.
-It also has a peppery and pungent smell.
-Moreover, basil is commonly used as an herb for meat dishes, salads, and sauces.
+Basil is a green herb with sweet and peppery flavors.
+It has a peppery and pungent aroma that you’ll love.
+Moreover, you can always use basil as an herb for meat dishes, salads, and sauces.

 Marjoram